 Once the lids are dry I labeled each one using a white paint pen, I couldn’t find my chalk so it seemed like a good second choice.
 It dries really fast which allowed me enough time to get the wire cut for each marker.

-I cut each stem around 9 inches but you can make them short or long as preferred.
-Just allow enough leftover to make circular twists to hold the labels in place.
+I cut each copper stem around 9 inches but you can make them shorter or longer, just allow enough leftover to make circular twists to hold the labels in place.

 Attaching the Labels

 The final step was to attach the painted lids to the copper from the top by sliding them in place.
-They hang rather loose without falling off and those twists link everything together.
+They hang rather loose without falling off and the twists link everything together.

 This was a really easy project and honestly the longest part was waiting for that paint to dry.
 So, if want to speed up this process just go for the stickers and make sure you purchase a brand that compliments outdoor weather conditions.

-I guess what we discovered today is this project could be made for new garden markers to label plants or positive garden notes; most important have fun with it!!
+I guess what we discovered today is this project could be made for new labeling plants or positive garden notes; most important have fun with it!!